 Henri Bonneau Chateauneuf du Pape – From a blend of 90% Grenache and 10% Mourvedre as well as small portions of Syrah, Counoise, Vaccarese.
 The grapes are not destemmed, except in moderate or unripe vintages.
 Vinification takes place in traditional, concrete tanks.
 The wine is aged in a combination of old foudres and old as well as older French oak barrels for between 3 to 5 years.
 Every vintage is different and unique.

-Serving and Decanting Henri Bonneau with Wine, Food, Pairing Tips
+Serving Henri Bonneau with Wine, Food, Pairing Tips

 Henri Bonneau also makes wine from 3.5 hectares of vines located in the Laval Saint Roman Gard, and a Les Rouliers, a Vin de Table wine, that is made from a blend that is mostly Grenache.